pybricks/pybricks.github.io/index.md

   - image_path: /assets/images/home-community.png
     alt: "community"
     title: "Community supported"
-    excerpt: "Pybricks is free and open source.
-It's used by over 50,000 students, teachers, and supported by robotics enthusiasts and contributors worldwide."
+    excerpt: "Pybricks is used by students, teachers, and hobbyists all around the world.
+It's free, open source, and supported by a community of robotics experts."
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"